 Smoochie tends to gain weight easily and does not like to walk a lot, so it is difficult to lose what she gains.
 She will need to be put on a diet.
 She currently weights 25 lbs and should probably weigh only 17 lbs.

 Smoochie would do best with a stay-at-home parent, perhaps a retiree or an owner who works from home or who works part time or who is otherwise home a lot to spend time with her and take her out for walks so she can continue to lose weight.
-We also strongly prefer a home with a fenced yard as it is likely that she will eventually lose her eyesight from the glaucoma.
+Experience with blind dogs is also a plus.

 I Am Up To Date!

 Smoochie is spayed, up to date on her vaccines, microchipped, has been tested for heartworm disease, and is on a monthly heartworm preventative.

 Where is Smoochie Now?

 Smoochie is being fostered in a private home in Princeton Junction, NJ.

 Below is a video of Smoochie with her brother Shotzie (RIP) in her foster home.
 The video was taken before the OM was diagnosed and before losing her eyesight: